jamesadney/laptop-guard/README.rst

 1. Extract the downloaded package
 2. Open the folder you extracted
-3. Open ubuntu-automated-install and select the "run" option
+3. Open ubuntu-install and select the "run" option
 4. Enter your user account password

 Do everything separately (Ubuntu and probably Debian in general)